vanHeemstraSystems/python-docker/README.md

-# python-docker
+python-docker
-Python with Docker
+# Python with Docker

+Based on "How to 'Dockerize' Your Python Applications" at